Resources for researchers studying SARS-CoV-2:

-- National Center for Advancing Translational Sciences (NCATS)-hosted COVID-19 animal model summary curated by the National Institutes of Health (NIH) Accelerating Therapeutic Interventions and Vaccines (ACTIV) Preclinical Working Group.
+- COVID-19 animal model summary: The National Center for Advancing Translational Sciences (NCATS) hosts this summary curated by the National Institutes of Health (NIH) Accelerating Therapeutic Interventions and Vaccines (ACTIV) Preclinical Working Group.

 - Experts say COVID-19 variant names could cause stigma, March 8, 2021

 - Viral sequencing catches mutations, guides effective public health response, Feb.
 8, 2021

 - NIH funds $6.5m to streamline and harmonize COVID-19 research at the National Primate Research Centers, led by Tulane, Feb.
 5, 2021